Portrait von der Bestsellerautorin Katja Brandis, daneben ein Bild ihres Buches Seawalkers, liegend auf einem grauen Fischernetz von BRACENET

 How do you know BRACENET?

-Katja Brandis: When I was researching ghost nets for Seawalkers Volume 2, I came across Bracenet and immediately thought the idea was great.
+Katja Brandis: While researching ghost nets for Seawalkers Volume 2, I came across Bracenet and immediately loved the idea.
 I immediately bought a few bracelets and mentioned the project in the afterword of the novel.

-How did your readers react to the topic of ghost nets in the novel?
+How did your readers react to the theme of ghost nets in the novel?

-Katja Brandis: It is a life-threatening situation when Tiago, in his form as a tiger shark, gets caught in an old fishing net underwater and almost dies.
-It is an exciting scene at first, but it got some kids thinking and some have already written to me saying that they want to help remove ghost nets from the sea.
+Katja Brandis: It's a life-threatening situation when Tiago, in his tiger shark form, gets caught in an old fishing net underwater and almost dies.
+It's a thrilling scene at first, but it got some kids thinking, and several have already written to me saying they want to help remove ghost nets from the oceans.

 What do you associate with the sea?

-Katja Brandis: The sea is a place of longing for me, I miss it when I am not there.
-When I swim or dive in it, I hardly want to get out and I can never get enough of the sunbeams playing through the clear blue.
-I am probably also a sea creature in my second form, like my novel characters.
+Katja Brandis: The sea is a place of longing for me; I miss it when I'm not there.
+When I swim or dive in it, I hardly want to get out, and I can't get enough of the sunbeams playing through the clear blue.
+I'm probably also a sea creature in my second form, like my novel characters.
 I also find the diverse life in the oceans incredibly fascinating.

 Your favorite sea creature?

 Katja Brandis: Very different.
-I really like dolphins, I'm fascinated by sharks and I'm particularly happy when I come across parrotfish (extremely cute) or octopuses (you can tell they're intelligent!) while snorkeling or diving.
+I really like dolphins, I'm fascinated by sharks, and I'm especially happy when I come across parrotfish (extremely cute) or octopuses (you can tell they're intelligent!) while snorkeling or diving.

-Your top 3 tips to make everyday life more sustainable?
+Your top 3 tips for making everyday life more sustainable?

-Katja Brandis: Drive and fly less - if you protect the climate, you also protect the oceans.
-When you go shopping, make sure that as little single-use plastic as possible ends up in your basket.
-And generally, don't take yourself and your own wishes so seriously and consider what it means for the planet before you do or buy something.
+Katja Brandis: Drive and fly less – protecting the climate also protects the oceans.
+When shopping, make sure that as little single-use plastic as possible ends up in your basket.
+And generally, don't take yourself and your own desires so seriously and consider what it means for the planet before you do or buy something.

 What have you personally changed in recent years to protect the environment?

-Katja Brandis: I actually love traveling, but our family now limits itself to one flight a year (for long trips and when there is no other way).
-We make all other trips by bike, car or train.
-I always shop with a cloth bag and backpack and make sure to buy products in returnable containers, glass, metal or paper packaging.
-A high recycling rate also increases the chance that I will choose the product.
-I put fruit and vegetables in bags and nets that I bring with me or buy them loose.
-If a product is not available in environmentally friendly packaging, I get annoyed and think: “I can actually live just fine without this stuff, it can stay in the shop for all I care!”
+Katja Brandis: I actually love traveling, but our family now limits itself to one flight a year (for long trips and when there's absolutely no other way).
+We make all other trips by bike, car, or train.
+I always shop with a cloth bag and backpack and make a point of buying products in returnable containers, glass, metal, or paper packaging.
+A high recycling content also increases the likelihood that I'll choose the right product.
+I pack fruit and vegetables in bags and nets I bring with me, or buy them loose.
+If a product isn't available in environmentally friendly packaging, I get annoyed and think, "I can actually live just fine without this stuff; it can stay in the store for all I care!"

 Your favorite bracelet?

-Katja Brandis: The light blue “North Sea” , I find that particularly pretty, I wear it at my Seawalkers readings!
+Katja Brandis: The light blue “North Sea” , I think that’s particularly pretty, I wear it at my Seawalkers readings!

-With your book “Seawalkers 3” we were able to achieve a lot together on the topic of sustainability.
-What exactly was that and how did you implement it?
+With your book "Seawalkers 3," we were able to make a big impact on sustainability together.
+What exactly was that, and how did you implement it?

-Katja Brandis: I think it's great that we are working together to protect the oceans and to make young people aware of the dangers the ocean faces, for example from plastic waste or ghost nets, and what they can do about it.
-That is the goal of our campaigns and I am sure my readers will be happy to join in!
+Katja Brandis: I think it's great that we're working together to protect the oceans and raise awareness among young people about the dangers the ocean faces, such as plastic waste and ghost nets, and what they can do about it.
+That's the goal of our campaigns, and I'm sure my readers will be happy to join in!

 Many thanks to Katja Brandis and Arena Verlag!
 We look forward to everything our collaboration will bring.